Optimal Client Sampling in Federated Learning with Client-Level Heterogeneous Differential Privacy: Sparsification-Amplified GDPFed with Optimal Client Sampling

 Technically, in training round~$t$, the server applies the $\mathrm{Top}_k(\cdot)$ sparsifier to the per-group model updates summation $\bar{\mathbf{y}}^t_m$ using a group-specific sparsification parameter $k_m$, resulting in sparsified updates $\tilde{\mathbf{y}}^t_m$ (\lineautoref{alg:GDPFed_calculate_per_group_mask}).
 These sparsified updates are then aggregated with reweighting parameters to refine the global model (\lineautoref{alg:refinement}).
+In the following, we theoretically analyze the error introduced by sparsification.